BrunaEduarda03/BrunaEduarda03/README.md

 <p align="left">

-👨🏻‍💻 I'm a brazilian Full Stack Web Developer passionate about technologies!
-I'm a graduate in Eletrical Engineering 🎓 UFCG(Universidade Federal de Campina Grande) 🏛 where i had my first contact with programming and since then i'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that i also love to study and make full stack projects and to guide and pass everything i learn with them 💻.
-I'm currently working as a frontend developer and working on my TCC with react native 🚀🚀🚀
+👨🏻‍💻 I'm a Brazilian Full Stack Web Developer passionate about technology!
+I'm a graduate in Electrical Engineering 🎓 from UFCG (Universidade Federal de Campina Grande) 🏛.
+During my studies, I had my first contact with programming, which sparked my passion for learning and working with diverse technologies and domains 💡.
+I love exploring new technologies and leveraging them to solve real-life problems ✨.
+In addition to creating full stack projects, I enjoy sharing my knowledge and guiding others in their learning journey 💻.
+Currently, I work as a frontend developer. 🚀🚀🚀

 ### Talking about Personal Stuffs: